 - CentOS is based on a Linux framework and a Linux distribution to implement a free, community-supported computing platform that is compatible with the corresponding upstream source, Red hat Linux whereas Ubuntu is an open-sourced and Linux distribution that is based on Debian.

-- From the system stability perspective, CentOS is a more stable distribution than that of Ubuntu.
+- From the system stability perspective, CentOS is a more stable distribution than Ubuntu.

-- Ubuntu provides larger and extensive community support than that of CentOS.
+- Ubuntu provides larger and extensive community support than CentOS.

 - In the case of CentOS, the yum command can be used to download and RPM packages from the library, whereas in the case of Ubuntu DEB, packages can be downloaded using an apt-get package manager.